pedidiong27/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner and the group owner of _hello to vincent and staff
+script that changes the owner of the file hello to betty only